b-b3rn4rd/omni-task-two/README.md

 The microservice comes with a single resource that provides two endpoints `/healtcheck` and `/` running on port `8080`

-There is a simple unit test to check that the index page is returning `hello world`, additionally I'm also performing integration test using additional docker container.
+There is a simple unit test to check that the index page is returning `hello world`, additionally, I'm also performing integration test using additional docker container.

 For the dependency management I'm using `go dep`, for linting `gometalinter`.

-The build specific variables for the `/healthcheck` page are passed using `ldflags`
+The build specific variables used for `/healthcheck` endpoint are passed using `ldflags`

 ### Docker
 The application is containerised using multistage build process.

-The build stage is installing dependencies, performs linting and builds the binary.
+* The build stage is installing dependencies, performs linting and builds the binary.

-The second stage copies binary from builder stage and runs it as unprivileged user
+* The final stage copies binary from the builder stage and runs it as unprivileged user

 I'm also using `docker-compose` to orchestrate image build and publish processes.